leechg31/AndroidCleanArchitecture_Jetpack/README.md

 ACC, Jetpack, DataBinding

+DataBinding's Benefit
-DataBinding's Benefit : Improves the performance of the App
+1. Improves the performance of the App.
-                        Eliminate findViewById(), makes code concise, makes code easier to read and maintain.
+2. Eliminate findViewById(), makes code concise, makes code easier to read and maintain.